iVis-at-Bilkent/cytoscape.js-cise/README.md

 ![resim](https://user-images.githubusercontent.com/25704468/109944870-bcb1f180-7ce7-11eb-8bab-6cf7fb8c2459.png)

-Also, if you check the "Apply Markov clustering on Load", markov clustering is applied to nodes of both example data and your imported graph data when you load it.
+Also, if you check the "Apply Markov clustering on Load", markov clustering is applied to nodes of example data or your imported graph data when you load it.

 A detailed illustration of CiSE can also be found [here.](https://www.youtube.com/watch?v=SMDAQajK-E8)